Connect with others who understand.

 Talk With Your Health Care Team

-Always speak with your oncology care team about your symptoms and concerns.
-Your oncologist can help pinpoint the source of your side effects and symptoms and provide options for managing them.
+Regularly discuss your symptoms and concerns with your oncology care team.
+Your oncologist can help identify the source of your side effects and offer strategies to manage them.
 If you’re finding the side effects intolerable, you can also talk with your doctor about other treatment options.

 Talk With Others Who Understand

 Have you found effective ways to manage the side effects of hormonal therapy to treat breast cancer?
-Share your experiences in the comments below, or start a conversation by posting on MyBCTeam.
+Share your experiences in the comments below, or start a conversation by posting on your Activities page.

 References